CSCfi/kielipankki-nlf-harvester/airflow/README.md

 7. Login with the created default username `airflow` and password `airflow`

-8. In order for the `download_altos_for_binding_to_puhti` DAG to function, you need to configure two connections in Admin -> Connections:
+8. In order for the `download_altos_for_binding_to_puhti` DAG to function, you need to a SSH connection to Puhti in Admin -> Connections:

-    1. SSH Connection to Puhti:

     - Select "Add a new record" from the **+** sign
     - Set Connection Id to `puhti_conn`
     - Set Connection Type to `SSH`
     - Set Host to `puhti.csc.fi`
     - Set your Puhti username as Username
     - Set the password to your private SSH key as Password
     - In the Extra-field, add the absolute path to your private SSH key (of which pair is in Puhti) in the following manner:
         ```{"key_file": "/your/path/.ssh/id_rsa"}```

-    2. HTTP Connection to NLF:

-        - Select "Add a new record" from the **+** sign
-        - Set Connection Id to `nlf_http_conn`
-        - Set Connection Type to `HTTP`
-        - Set Host to `digi.kansalliskirjasto.fi/interfaces/OAI-PMH`
-        - Set Schema to `https`

 8. Turn on one or both of the DAGS `download_altos_for_binding` and `download_altos_for_binding_to_puhti` and watch the green dots appear